 Equality of opportunity and inclusion are central to our policies and systems.
 All students are encouraged and supported to participate in practical activities and curriculum areas with modified furniture and equipment to facilitate independence and inclusion.
 The school is committed to making all areas, resources, activities and learning opportunities accessible to our students.
 Please be aware however of physical limitations to adjustments we can reasonably make for students with mobility difficulties.
 The buildings do not have lifts and variety of subjects including Art, PE and drama.
-In PE students Students with learning difficulties can opt to become Sports or disabilities are encouraged to leaders who visit and host local participate in the Duke of primary schools to run sports Edinburgh Award (DofE) scheme. activities for younger children.
-This includes outdoor activities There are homework clubs for and camping. students to attend in school.
-ARC students visit the local area There are a range of local and weekly.
-This trip includes short international trips and activities social and shopping offered in each Year group to opportunities. encourage independence.
+In PE students can opt to become Sports leaders who visit and host local primary schools to run sports activities for younger children.
+There are homework clubs for students to attend in school.
+There are a range of local and international trips and activities offered in each Year group to encourage independence.
 These include Paris in Year 8, Italy in Year 10, and the Global Youth Conference in Year 12.
-Students in Year 7 are taught specific independent learning skills through the timetabled Aspire lesson, and students are supported to develop their own homework and revision timetables, as they progress overall independence.